-For backup power supply in an emergency, there is an UPS for the computer control system.
+For backup power supply in an emergency, there is an UPS (uninterruptible power supply) for the computer control system.
 As mentioned previously, the facility also has an emergency powered generator.
 Manual control of the plant is also possible via the computer control system.
 Critical trips, e.g. the emergency stops, are hard-wired.